rijuld/DBMS-Frontend/README.md

 Each doctor has a unique ID ,name ,age ,gender ,Department, post , phone no,  etc.
 There will also be a department table to keep track of the doctors registered in that department.

-###CONSTRAINTS
+### CONSTRAINTS

-ICU table, with ICUID as PRIMARY KEY, which cannot be NULL and has to be UNIQUE.
+1. ICU table, with ICUID as PRIMARY KEY, which cannot be NULL and has to be UNIQUE.
 Address contains the address of the hospital, which cannot be NULL.

-Type is the FOREIGN KEY to ICU Type, which denoted the category of ICU, which increments itself.
+2. Type is the FOREIGN KEY to ICU Type, which denoted the category of ICU, which increments itself.

-The patient table specifies details of the patients enrolled, with ICU as the foreign key.
-PatientID is >0 and it auto increments, which implies it’s unique.
-PatientName, Relative’s phone number, Admission Time cannot take NULL values.
+3. The patient table specifies details of the patients enrolled, with ICU as the foreign key.
+PatientID is >0 and it auto increments, which implies it's unique.
+PatientName, Relative's phone number, Admission Time cannot take NULL values.
 Brain Death and Agreement for donation of organs after death take binary values, 0 or 1.
-Patient’s birthday should be in YYYYMMDD format and he should be <= 80 years old.
+Patient's birthday should be in YYYYMMDD format and he should be <= 80 years old.
 PatientBloodType is FOREIGN KEY to Blood donors.

-Blood donors contains Donor_ID as primary key, and blood group type shouldn’t be NULL Doctor Table contains details of the doctor, where the Doctor’s ID and Department ID cannot be NULL.
+4. Blood donors contains Donor_ID as primary key, and blood group type shouldn't be NULL

+5. Doctor Table contains details of the doctor, where the Doctor's ID and Department ID cannot be NULL.

-Department Table’s ID auto increments itself, and Department Name cannot be NULL.
+6. Department Table's ID auto increments itself, and Department Name cannot be NULL.

-Blood Group’s ID auto increments and the name of the blood group cannot be NULL.
+7. Blood Group's ID auto increments and the name of the blood group cannot be NULL.

-GUI Level constraint: The password should automatically mask with asterisks(*) while it’s being typed.
+8. GUI Level constraint: The password should automatically mask with asterisks(*) while it's being typed.

-Only the admin can add details of ICU in the database.
+9. Only the admin can add details of ICU in the database.

-If the patient is declared dead, and he has signed up for donating his organ, the doctor should make required changes in the database.
+10. If the patient is declared dead, and he has signed up for donating his organ, the doctor should make required changes in the database.

 ### FUNCTIONALITY